The Band Wagon

-The songs were written by the team of composer Arthur Schwartz and lyricist Howard Dietz.
-Schwartz was a prolific Hollywood composer who teamed with numerous lyricists over the years, while Dietz, a studio publicist, generally collaborated with Schwartz.
-Some of the songs in the film had been created for the original 1931 Broadway musical by Schwartz and Dietz, also titled The Band Wagon, with a book by George S. Kaufman and starring Fred Astaire and his sister Adele.
-The movie's dances and musical numbers were staged by Michael Kidd.
+Prolific Hollywood composer Arthur Schwartz and lyricist Howard Dietz wrote the songs, with orchestrations by Conrad Salinger, and dance and musical numbers staged by Michael Kidd.
+Schwartz and Dietz adapted parts of the score from their 1931 Broadway revue The Band Wagon, starring siblings Fred and Adele Astaire.
+The song "Dancing in the Dark", from the original Broadway production, is considered part of the Great American Songbook.
+Schwartz and Dietz wrote the song "That's Entertainment!" specifically for the film, a notable hit that subsequently became a standard in popular music.

-The song "That's Entertainment!", which Schwartz and Dietz wrote specifically for the film, was a hit and has become a standard in popular music.
-Another song orchestrated by Conrad Salinger, "Dancing in the Dark", is considered part of the Great American Songbook and was from the original Broadway production.
-Astaire's early number in the film, "A Shine on Your Shoes", was written for a 1932 Broadway revue with music and lyrics by Dietz and Schwartz titled Flying Colors.
+Astaire's early number in the film, "A Shine on Your Shoes", was written for the 1932 Broadway revue Flying Colors, with score by Schwartz and Dietz.
 (It was originally performed by the dancing team of Buddy and Vilma Ebsen).
-In the film version of The Band Wagon, the song was reworked as a specialty number by jazz arranger Skip Martin to showcase all of Astaire's musical talents.
+For The Band Wagon film, the song was reworked as a specialty number by jazz arranger Skip Martin to showcase all of Astaire's musical talents.
+The song is the only time Astaire danced on-screen with a black dancer, the uncredited Leroy Daniels.

 The musical director was Adolph Deutsch and the production was designed by Oliver Smith working for the first time in motion pictures.
 The film was nominated for Academy Awards for Best Costume Design, Color, Best Music, Scoring of a Musical Picture and Best Writing, Story and Screenplay.

 Screenwriters Betty Comden and Adolph Green, who received the nomination for the screenplay, patterned the film's characters Lester and Lily Marton after themselves; however, the fictional characters were a married couple, and Comden and Green were not romantically involved.
 The character of an overachieving impresario was developed with the successful producer-director-actor José Ferrer in mind.

 In 1995, The Band Wagon was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 In 2006, this film ranked number 17 on the American Film Institute's list of best musicals.